-From July 2016 Newport County's Under 18 Football Academy has been based at the school.
-The Football Academy pupils use the school facilities to do their daily training and their competitive home matches are held on the school fields.
+Newport County's Under 18 Football Academy is been based at the school.
+The Football Academy learners use the school facilities to do their daily training and their competitive home matches are held on the school fields.

 Personal, Social and Health Education